Ganesha The beloved elephant-headed Hindu god

-Ganesha is a popular Hindu god with an elephant's head and human body with a rotund belly.
+Ganesha is a popular Hindu god with an elephant's head and rotund human body.
 His name is also spelled Ganesh or Ganesa; he is also known as Ganapati.
-Both names mean "Lord of the Ganas."
-The ganas are Shiva's divine army.
+Both names mean "Lord of the Ganas" (the ganas are Shiva's divine army).

 Son of the goddess Parvati and god Shiva, Ganesha is one of the most popular gods in modern Hinduism.
 His friendly, childlike, and humble appearance makes him especially approachable and beloved among Hindu deities.

-"Though he is demanding of attention, he conveys a childlike neediness or human woundedness more than the awesome terror of a distant god."1 "An essentially cool, soft, calm, simple and benevolent being, he neither strikes awe nor inflicts pain, harm or punishment."2
+"Though he is demanding of attention, he conveys a childlike neediness or human woundedness more than the awesome terror of a distant god."398 "An essentially cool, soft, calm, simple and benevolent being, he neither strikes awe nor inflicts pain, harm or punishment."392

-Ganesh's physical attributes are a "discordant mixture of grotesque and solemn, of the ponderous and the lightweight" that represent in their absurdity the many illusions (maya) and manifestations of life.3
+Ganesh's physical attributes are a "discordant mixture of grotesque and solemn, of the ponderous and the lightweight" that represent in their absurdity the many illusions (maya) and manifestations of life.397

 Ganesha is easily identified by his elephant's head with softly curling trunk.
 One or both of Ganesha's tusks is broken off; sometimes Ganesha holds the missing tusk.